-To start a new year of 2015 I have chosen to feature photograph taken by Charlie Marchant in Vietnam.
+To start the new year of 2015 I have chosen to feature a photograph taken by Charlie Marchant in Vietnam.
 Mui Ne Sand Dunes looks like a place I would love to visit!

 Picture Story: Mui Ne Sand Dunes, Vietnam

 Vietnam is a rite of passage for all backpackers, and I was no exception.
 After finishing a year of hard work as a language teacher in Taiwan, I flew the proverbial coop and went across the waters to Vietnam.